 Grade System Converter

-Our grade system converter lets you instantly translate any grade between 5 major grading systems used worldwide.
-Whether you need to understand a US GPA on a European scale, convert a Russian grade for a German university application, or compare academic performance across different educational systems — simply enter your grade and source system.
+This grade system converter instantly translates any grade between 5 major grading systems used worldwide.
+Whether you need to convert a German grade for a US university application, understand a UK degree classification in GPA terms, or compare ECTS grades with the American 4.0 scale — simply enter your grade and source system.

 Advertisement